GarytheNoob/hku-timetable-exporter/README.md

 1. Unbox the courses you do not want to export.

-1. Press `Sync courses to calendar` to generate and download the ICS file.
+1. Press `Export Courses to Calendar` to generate and download the ICS file.

 ## Build